 Fig. 10.
 Anode wire readout trigger performance (probability of tagging the correct bunch crossing by using the fourth earliest hit in the local charge trigger pattern) vs. random hit rate.
 The expected LHC rate is shown by the shaded area and the benchmark efficiency is shown as a dotted line [3].

-The results from the chamber tests also confirmed that the timing provided by the anode front-end boards is within the design specifications.
+front-end boards is within the design specifications.

 3.2.
 Crosstalk